 What is a Confession of Judgement (COJ)?

 A COJ requires the borrower to waive numerous rights in court.
-Often times, it gives the business lender permission to seize the borrower’s assets in the event of a default.
+Often, it gives the business lender permission to seize the borrower’s assets in the event of a default.
 Earlier this month, Senators Sherrod Brown and Marco Rubio introduced a bill that would protect small business owners from signing a COJ called the Small Business Fairness Act.

 The Small Business Finance Association (SBFA) and United Capital Source are proud to announce their support for this bill.